RameshPrabakar/Node-Prisma-Typescript/README.md

 1. Clone the repository
 2. Install dependencies by running `yarn install`
 3. Start the application by running `yarn start`
+3. Test the application by running `yarn test`

 ## Endpoints